tinyheero/BICG-2016/copy_number/content/lab.md

 less -S results/oncosnp/HCC1143.cnvs
 ```

-The final intersting file that OncoSNP produces is the plots HCC1143.*.ps.gz.
+The final interesting file that OncoSNP produces is the plots HCC1143.*.ps.gz.
 This file can be found in the module package under `content/figures/oncosnp` in case you have trouble copying the file from your amazon instance.

 ## Whole Genome Sequencing (WGS) Analysis

-The workflow for WGSS data is not dramatically different.
+The workflow for WGS data is not dramatically different.
 We still need to do some normalisation and B allele extraction.

 The dataset we will be using is a breast cancer cell line sequenced by the TCGA.
 The data has been downloaded and partially processed for you (See data preparation).